top of page

 TEAMS ARE NOW FORMING

 Upon winning their respective flight, the champion will compete against the winners from other flights to claim the Southern California CITY SLAMS championship.
-The remaining teams will continue competing in the Back Draw.

 City-Slams-C11-955.jpg